-1. Determine the profile of the respondents in terms of:

-- a. ageb. sexc. family incomed type of high sc - d. type of high school graduated from e, course preference b. years in teaching TLE subjects, c. number of relevant pieces of training/seminars attended

-2. Determine the profile of the teachers in terms of: a. educational qualification

-- d. number if relevant national certifications acquired - e. frequency of use of strategies in teaching TLE

-3. Find out the level of motivations of the TLE students.

-4. Find out the level of attitude of the students towards TLE.

-5. Determine the performance of the students in TLE subjects.

-6. Determine whether there is a significant relationship between the profile of the teachers and students' motivations and attitude towards TLE subjects.

-7. Determine whether there is a significant relationship between the motivations and attitude of the students.

-8. Determine whether there is a significant relationship between the profile for the students and teachers and students' performance in TLE subjects.

-9. Determine whether there is a significant relationship between motivations and attitude of the students and performance in TLE subjects.

-10. Determine whether there is a significant difference in motivations between students who had TLE as their choice and those who were influenced by other people.

-11. Derive implications of the study for curriculum development.
+- 1. Determine the profile of the respondents in terms of: - a. age - b. sex - c. family income - d. type of high school graduated from - e, course preference - 2.
+Determine the profile of the teachers in terms of the teachers in terms of: - a. educational qualification - b. years in teaching TLE subjects, - c. number of relevant trainings/seminars attended - d. number if relevant national certifications acquired - e. frequency of use of strategies in teaching TLE - 3.
+Find out the level of motivations of the TLE students. - 4.
+Determine whether there is a significant relationship between the profile for the students and teachers and students' performance in TLE subjects. - 5.
+Determine whether there is a significant relationship between motivations and attitude of the students and performance in TLE subjects. - 6.
+Determine whether there is a significant difference in motivations between students who had TLE as their choice and those who were influenced by other people.